Camper Rental Iceland

 More and more people decide to organise their trip abroad on their own.
 Travelling to Iceland is definitely the trip of a lifetime, so everything needs to be perfect.
 Planning a trip to Iceland is not easy and can easily give you a headache.
 You need to plan the itinerary, the routes you will take, the hotels you will stay at and take care of the RV rental and prepare your documents.
 This part for some of you is the most difficult part.
 You all come from different countries from all around the world and we know very well that our documents can differ.
 This is the case for the ID cards and passports and credit cards.
 We receive many questions about visa permission and entry.
 Knowing that Iceland does not belong to the European Union, there must be some additional documents required right?

 So many things to figure out right?
 Well there’s nothing to worry about!
-We will help you figure it all out and embark upon a journey without much stress.
+Whether you are travelling solo to Iceland or with your family, we will help you figure it all out and embark upon a journey without much stress.
 This time we will find out if a visa is required to visit Iceland.

 What is the Schengen area